edcs/grabby/README.md

 ## Dependencies

-Grabby requires PHP version >=5.4.0 and `symfony/process` 2.7.0.
-PhantomJS is also required; Grabby checks to see if a it is installed on the server and if not, it tries to use a bundled binary.
+Grabby requires PHP version >=5.4.0 and `symfony/process` ^3.1.
+PhantomJS is also required; Grabby will download the correct binary for your system.

 # Getting Started